pygame-community/PygameCommunityBot/README.md

                                   intent (1 << 15) flag is not set by default.
                                   See more at https://discord.com/developers/d
                                   ocs/topics/gateway#list-of-intents
-  --command-prefix, --prefix TEXT
-                                  The command prefix(es) to use.
-By default, ! is used as a prefix.
+  --command-prefix TEXT           The command prefix(es) to use.
+By default, !
-  --mention-as-command-prefix, --mention-as-prefix
+                                  is used as a prefix.
-                                  Enable the usage of bot mentions as a prefix.
+  --mention-as-command-prefix     Enable the usage of bot mentions as a
+                                  prefix.
   --ignore-ext, --ignore-extension TEXT
                                   The qualified name(s) of the extension(s) to ignore when loading extensions during
                                   startup.
-  --ignore-all-exts, --ignore-all-extensions
-                                  Ignore all extensions at startup.
+  --ignore-all-extensions         Ignore all extensions at startup.
-  --ignore-default-exts, --ignore-default-extensions
-                                  Ignore default extensions at startup.
+  --ignore-default-extensions     Ignore default extensions at startup.
-  --ignore-extra-exts, --ignore-extra-extensions
-                                  Ignore extra (non-default) extensions at
+  --ignore-extra-extensions       Ignore extra (non-default) extensions at
                                   startup.
   --log-level, --bot-log-level [NOTSET|DEBUG|INFO|WARNING|WARN|ERROR|FATAL|CRITICAL]
                                   The log level to use for the bot's default